JimMcL/EatUp/README.md

 https://jimmcl.github.io/EatUp

 # TODO
+- Split out a generic Javascript library to help other people build their own similar games.
 - Some sort of progress indicator.
 - Show/email people their scores to motivate them.
 Just present overall success/fail counts?
 If so, then we would need to somehow address issues with learning.
 - Inform people about "a" and "n" keypresses (Bruno Buzatto)